-Our client provides on-line learning tools.
+Our client provides online learning tools.
 They hired a software development company (“CompA”) to design bespoke software to manipulate data from various databases.
-The intention was that the software would act as a bridge to our client’s existing software providing a new functionality on-line.
+The intention was that the software would act as a bridge to our client’s existing software providing a new online functionality.

-- Our client had never entered into such a large project before and was nervous about how to negotiate terms.
-We provided the steer based on experience with similar situations.
+Our client had never embarked upon such a large project before and was nervous about how to negotiate terms.
+We provided assistance based on our experience with similar situations.

-- The developer wanted to use the concepts for other projects which our client feared an impact on the competitive edge.
+The developer wanted to use the concepts for other projects which our client feared would impact on the competitive edge.
 We dealt with that by suggesting a revenue sharing agreement strictly monitored by our client.

 Core negotiation for the software development agreement

 We look to matters that go to the commercial substance behind a project.
 Our aim is to avoid becoming embroiled in points under a commercial contract that are not likely to matter in the real world.
 In this case, the following matters were of importance:

 We find the drafting runs more smoothly if heads of terms are agreed before pen is lifted to paper.
 We took our client through this process and agreed the obligations for CompA.

 CompA would write the required new computer program to an agreed specification.
 They also needed to provide ongoing support to develop and maintain the new computer program.
 Our client agreed to an implementation plan with them for the new computer program.
 CompA would complete each stage of development by the agreed dates as specified in the implementation plan.
 Finally, they would also deliver the new computer program by the deadline set under the development agreement.